grimmmyshini/Evaluating-Instruction-Following-LLMs/README.md

 It gave us new insights into the LLMs as well as the methods presented in the research.

-The detailed description of the project and results are available in this paper <mark>add link</mark>.
+The detailed description of the project and results are available in [this report](assets/report.pdf).

 ## Getting Started